 Permanent Health Insurance (PHI)

 A policy which provides replacement income of usually up to 50% of the employee's net income in the event of inability to work due to ill health.

 This type of plan is arranged to pay an agreed level of income in the event of inability to work due to ill health until a fixed age (say 60-65 as examples) after a waiting /deferred period (benefit will only be paid after this time).
 The waiting period (selected at outset) is usually 4-8-13-26-52 weeks and the longer the waiting period the lower the premium paid per month.
 You can also build other options into this type of plan, such as protection against the effects of inflation, as one example.

 The benefit allows the employer to protect the employee whilst unable to work due to ill health, without being a significant drain on the business profits.

 Critical Illness cover should be seen as a complement to Permanent Health Insurance rather than an alternative because they work in different ways.
 If you decide only to take one type of cover then speak to your Independent Financial Adviser (IFA) or Chapters Financial Limited about the differences of each type of plan and your requirements.

 A Critical Illness policy (CIP) pays a lump sum (usually after a period of 28 days from diagnosis) on diagnosis of a critical illness.
 The 'devil can be in the detail' in this type of plan on the conditions that are covered.
-In our experience, the existing older plans see broader definitions and this can make these types of plan valuable.
-You will usually set an end date for the cover (again this maybe 60-65) and a sum assured, the lump sum you would like to receive, in the event of diagnosis of a critical illness.
+In our experience, the existing older plans contain broader definitions of illnesses and this can make these types of plan valuable.
+You will usually set an end date for the cover (again this may be 60-65) and a sum assured, the lump sum you would like to receive, in the event of diagnosis of a critical illness.

 Company Private Medical Insurance (PMI)